Description

 Loading Angle Any angle

-• These mountings had two-stage propellant hoists and a single-stage projectile hoist.
+• These mountings had two-stage propellant hoists and a single-stage projectile hoist for each gun.
 It appears that propellant bags were stored in protective containers from which they were removed just before loading.

 • Magazines were above the shell rooms.